DiranDesai/DiranDesai/README.md

 🔹 Passionate about building scalable web applications and solving complex problems.
 🔹 Experienced in **JavaScript, Node.js, React, Express, MongoDB, and more**.
-🔹 Currently exploring **React Native, Web3, and AI-powered applications**.
+🔹 Currently exploring **React Native, PWA, Web3, and AI-powered applications**.
 🔹 Love collaborating on **open-source projects** and learning new technologies.

 ---